madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/run-open-stable-audio-with-lite-rt/5-creating-simple-program.md

 ## Create and build a simple program

-We now set up a simple program to run the inference on all three submodules on an Android device, this will take in a text prompt and generate an audio file.
+You'll now build a simple program that runs inference on all three submodules directly on an Android device.

-You can clone the needed sample files as follows:
+The program takes a text prompt as input and generates an audio file as output.
 ```bash
 cd $WORKSPACE/audio-stale-open-litert/app
 mkdir build && cd build
 ```

-Create flatbuffers directory and build
+Build the FlatBuffers tools (used by TensorFlow Lite):
 ```console
 mkdir flatc-native-build && cd flatc-native-build
 cmake ../tensorflow/lite/tools/cmake/native_tools/flatbuffers